 #3 – Train your employees

 Employee awareness efforts cannot be emphasized enough.
 Employees are the single biggest vulnerability in your business.
-Human error caused 90% of all cyber data breaches in 2019, up 50% in 2 years.
+According to Verizon, human error caused 85% of all cyber data breaches in 2021.

 While you can (and should) employ a wide variety of technologies, modifying human behavior may yield one of the larger returns on your security investment.
 Though employees may be one of your biggest vulnerabilities, that risk can be reduced significantly through awareness, training and making vigilance a part of your company’s culture.